 Gaetano Sciolari Lens Chandelier

-Materials: Many massive brass rods pins and parts.
+Materials: Round lampshade made of many massive brass rods, pins and parts.
 Brass chain and canopy.
 42 optic lens glass discs.
-Bakelite sockets.
+Bakelite E14 sockets.

 Height: 82 cm / 32.28”